jdoleary/Spellmasons/docs/TasksCurrent.md

     - Your allies are waiting for you happens when the 2nd player joins
     - add footstep sfx
     - change end turn button color when you're the last player
+        - instead of sound
     - bug: pressing 'alt' in chrome deselects the window and makes it stop accepting input
+        - This doesn't happen in fullscreen
+        - Test in windowed mode on Electron
     - camera can get wonky when following via 'z' when spawning
     - bug: can't toggle off UI since it warns it's not supported in multi
     - feedback loop for when you're in the portal but your teammate isnt